 Time-consuming and costly

 Regression testing is not a one-off activity; it involves continuous testing and retesting, which can be time-consuming and affect the development team’s productivity.
+This is one of the strongest arguments for investing in automated regression testing early, rather than relying on manual regression testing as your codebase grows.

 Complex